For SellersMarket Data

 EBITDA Multiple Range: 4-8x

-3PL multiples are driven by contract quality, customer concentration, and asset-light model.
+3PL multiples are driven by contract quality, customer concentration, and the asset-light nature of the business model.
 Asset-light 3PLs with long-term customer contracts trade at 6-8x.
-Asset-heavy operations trade lower.
+Asset-heavy operations typically trade lower.

 Transportation and Freight